LPGA

 The Ladies Professional Golf Association (LPGA) is an American organization for female golfers.
-The organization is headquartered at the LPGA International in Daytona Beach, Florida, and is best known for running the LPGA Tour, a series of weekly golf tournaments for elite female professional golfers from around the world.
+The organization is headquartered at LPGA International in Daytona Beach, Florida, and is best known for running the LPGA Tour, a series of weekly golf tournaments for elite women professional golfers from around the world.

 Organization and history

-Other "LPGAs" exist in other countries, each with a geographical designation in its name, but the U.S. organization is the first, largest, and best known.
+Other "LPGAs" exist in other countries, each with a geographical designation in its name, but the U.S. organization is the first, largest, and most prestigious.
 The LPGA is also an organization for female club and teaching professionals.
-This is different from the PGA Tour, which runs the main professional tours in the U.S. and, since 1968, has been independent of the club and teaching professionals' organization, the PGA of America.
+This is different from the PGA Tour, which runs the main professional tours in the U.S. and, since 1968, has been independent of the club and teaching professionals' organization, the Professional Golfers' Association of America (or PGA of America).

 The LPGA also administers an annual qualifying school similar to that conducted by the PGA Tour.
 Depending on a golfer's finish in the final qualifying tournament, she may receive full or partial playing privileges on the LPGA Tour.
 In addition to the main LPGA Tour, the LPGA also owns and operates the Epson Tour, formerly the Futures Tour, the official developmental tour of the LPGA.
 Top finishers at the end of each season on that tour receive playing privileges on the main LPGA Tour for the following year.

 The LPGA is the oldest continuing women's professional sports organization in the United States.
 It succeeded the WPGA (Women's Professional Golf Association), which was founded in 1944 but stopped its limited tour after the 1948 season and officially ceased operations in December 1949.
-The WPGA was founded by Ellen Griffin, Betty Hicks, and Hope Seignious.
+The WPGA had been founded by Ellen Griffin, Betty Hicks, and Hope Seignious.

 The LPGA was founded in 1950 at Rolling Hills Country Club in Wichita, Kansas.
 Its 13 founders were: Alice Bauer, Patty Berg, Bettye Danoff, Helen Dettweiler, Marlene Hagge, Helen Hicks, Opal Hill, Betty Jameson, Sally Sessions, Marilynn Smith, Shirley Spork, Louise Suggs, and Babe Zaharias.
-Patty Berg was its first president.
+Patty Berg served as its first president.
 The founders were elected to the World Golf Hall of Fame as a group in 2023 though six had already been inducted individually.